GRIFFINCollaboration/Geant4GammaElectronAngularCorrelations/README.md

 # Geant4GammaElectronAngularCorrelations
 The angular correlations extension was modified to include internal conversion.

-To install the Geant4 source files and the detectorSimulations source files, ```./rsyncit.sh``` is provided.
+To install the Geant4 source files and the detectorSimulations source files, ```rsyncit.sh``` is provided.

 1. open ```rsyncit.sh``` with a text editor and replace the paths to the original source directories if necessary